 - South Bristol Link page for details of plans for a combined road and rapid transit bus route that travels between the A370 in Long Ashton and Hengrove Park

-- Sustainable travel grants for businesses page for funding details from North Somerset Council
+- Smarter driving courses for businesses page for funding details from North Somerset Council

 - Download Transport links in North Somerset (pdf) for more information about North Somerset's connectivity.